Shinsentoh/vscode-manage-extensions-workspace/README.md

 - :bulb: have an optional project file settings like a .mew file that would let a team configure a list of extensions to be used for this project, show a prompt that would allow you to install and load them.
 Must handle TrustedWorkspace opt-in before doing anything (https://code.visualstudio.com/api/extension-guides/workspace-trust)
 - :bulb: When extensions are installed while bundles are in use, let user choose if it should be added to the current bundles in use
 - :bulb: When extensions are uninstalled while bundles are in use, let user choose if it should be removed from the current bundles in use (add a setting to prevent prompt or automatically remove it without asking)
-- :bulb: Check if the extension 'Settings Sync' can keep our workspaces configuration of selected bundles across computers.
+- :white_check_mark: Check if the extension 'Settings Sync' can keep our workspaces configuration of selected bundles across computers.
 - :bulb: investigate if all vscode windows that share the same active bundle, could be reloaded if this bundle was edited. (based on a setting)
 - :bulb: determine what to do when an extension state changes from the extension viewpanel
 - :bulb: add settings to specify :